tkurbad/picons/README.md

   * UPPERCASE
   * NO DUPLICATE entries
   * Only the unique part of a serviceref is used, beginning with `tv.` or `radio.` depending on what it is and ending with `.uid`.
 The rest of the serviceref is generated accordingly.
+  * The last part of the serviceref is the orbital position of the satellite, different servicerefs are grouped according the satellite they are on.

 Extension:
   * `.png` or `.uid`